 Upcoming

-A shell to quickly modify the ini file (and batch-update for new controllers etc) should be ready some time soon.
+A shell to quickly modify the INI file (and batch-update for new controllers etc) should be ready some time soon.

-There might some day also the possibility to use a database and some CRUD backend to manage the ACL.
-It would only need a few tables and controllers/views.
-If someone wants to help, go for it.
+There might some day also the possibility to use some CRUD backend to manage the ACL (either via database or modifying the INI file).

 This is really great and something sorely missing from the core Cake distro.
 My only suggestion is that you do not assume the reader has so much in place already.
 I suspect most people who are looking for something like this are doing so because they could not get the complicated aro/aco stuff working easily and would love a step-by-step of getting tinyAuth up and running.